mmendelson222/geocaching-fizzy/README.md

 # geocaching-fizzy
 ## What is it?

-This Windows program generates a Difficulty/Terrain rating grid that is clickable.
-Clicking on a square gives you a list of all caches found with that DT rating, with coord.info links etc.
+This Windows program grids based on your finds.
+The difference is that each grid square is clickable, so you get all caches represented by that D/T rating, with coord.info links etc.

-Click on the "Calendar" tab for a clickable calendar as well.
+ * Difficulty/Terrain grid.
+Click on a square for a list of all caches found with that DT rating.
+ * Finds by day Calendar.
 Click on day for a list of your finds on that date, through the years.
+ * Jasmer grid, which gives you all finds organized by the month the geocache was placed.

 ![screen shot](https://raw.githubusercontent.com/mmendelson222/geocaching-fizzy/master/images/fizzy.png)

 ## Installation instructions